France's Lagardere exposed to takeovers as heir's grip weakens - sources

 The two sources confirmed that Arnault, who already has 7%, is entitled to at least another 3% of Lagardere as part of the firm’s conversion into a joint-stock company, and could claim more shares should he want to cash out of the holding.

-The businessman, who runs luxury goods giant LVMH (LVMH.PA), insisted the Lagardere group mention that entitlement in recent corporate filings, the people added, after becoming disgruntled with how the company's restructuring turned out.
+The businessman, who runs luxury goods giant LVMH, insisted the Lagardere group mention that entitlement in recent corporate filings, the people added, after becoming disgruntled with how the company’s restructuring turned out.

 A spokesperson for Arnault’s Financiere Agache investment vehicle declined to comment.